lessthan3/asset-wrap/README.md

 Asset-Wrap is a simple asset manager for node.

 ## Goals
-1. build at anytime (server start or on any route)
+1. build at anytime (server start and middlewareor on dynamically on any route)
 2. support stylus, less, and sass
 3. support snockets for coffee-script/coffeecup
 4. use async whenever possible
 5. support cluster
 6. easily extendible (just add another module)
-7. TODO: watch for file changes
+7. watch for file changes
 8. TODO: ability to serve file from s3 or cloudfiles

 ## Install